A diamond lemma for Hecke-type algebras: The problem with the Coxeter presentation

 Let $s = s_1$, $t = s_2$, and $u = s_3$ inside $S_4$.
 The quadratic relations must have the form $ss \mapsto 1$, $tt \mapsto 1$, $uu \mapsto 1$, as if any of these elementary resolutions goes the other way, no compatible partial order would satisfy the DCC.
 Suppose, for example, that the remaining relations are $sts \mapsto tst$, $tut \mapsto utu$, and $su \mapsto us$.
 Then $(stsu, st{\bf s}, {\bf s}u)$ is an unresolvable overlap ambiguity, as both $tstu$ and $stus$ are irreducible.
 The longest element of $S_4$ has multiple irreducible reduced expressions, namely $utustu$ and $tustus$ and $ustust$.
 The reader can confirm that no other way to ``orient'' the relations (i.e. replacing $sts\mapsto tst$ with $tst \mapsto sts$) will have resolvable ambiguities either.

 Let us rephrase the problem.
 For each element $w \in S_n$, let $\G_w$ denote its \emph{reduced expression graph}.
 This is the graph whose vertices are reduced expressions for $w$, and the edges are applications of a single braid relation, either \eqref{eq:sisj} or \eqref{eq:sisjsi}.
 The edges can be labeled by the pair $\{i,j\}$ of indices which are involved in the braid relation; there are ${n-1}\choose{2}$ possible labelings.
 If one chooses a partial order compatible with the relations, then for each pair $\{i,j\}$ with $j \ne i \pm 1$, either $s_i s_j$ is bigger than $s_j s_i$, or the other way around.
-This gives an orientation on the reduced expression graph of $s_i s_j$.
+This gives an orientation on the reduced expression graph of $s_i s_j$ (the arrow goes from the larger word to the smaller one).
 If the partial order is a semigroup partial order, then this same orientation applies to every edge labeled $\{i,j\}$ in any reduced expression graph.
 Similar considerations can be made for pairs $\{i,j\}$ with $j = i \pm 1$.
 There are $2^{{n-1}\choose{2}}$ orientations on reduced expression graphs, obtained by choosing an orientation for each pair $\{i,j\}$.

 \begin{remark} The reader who has never encountered reduced expression graphs before will be greatly served by drawing the reduced expression graph of the longest element of $S_4$.
 There are 16 reduced expressions; pick one and then start applying braid relations to find the rest.
 The answer can be found, for example, in \cite[\S 3.1]{EThick}. \end{remark}